-A bed in a box, also known as a mattress in a box, has become increasingly popular in recent times.
+A bed in a box, also known as a mattress in a box or roll-up mattress, has become increasingly popular in recent times.
 Traditionally we would go into a brick and mortar store to purchase a mattress.
 We would spend some time trying it out, determining how satisfied we would be for the next 5 years.

 The bed in a box concept completely revolutionised the delivery of mattresses and how we trial mattresses.
 Deliveries are generally to your door, with some companies offering a premium service to take it up to your room of choice and unpack it for you.